hijoput4/SharingWare/readme.md

 ### 26- Where can I download a Switch emulator?

-    Use: https://www.reddit.com/r/rantsandthoughts/comments/1dy9ymn/yuzu_emulator_archive/  ⚠ Yuzu has been taken down.
-Only outdated versions are left around.
-There's the dumb brother: Ryujinx
+    Use: https://suyu.dev/  ⚠ Yuzu has been taken down.
+Continuation is now called suyu.
     You will also need product keys for it to work (tutorial included): https://theprodkeys.com/latest-yuzu-prod-keys/ Want to mod your Switch games? (useful for changing UI input to Xbox or PS controller): https://gamebanana.com/search?_sOrder=best_match&_sSearchString=controller&_idGameRow=7617